plone/documentation/docs/classic-ui/views.md

 # Views

-`Views` are the basic elements of modern Python web frameworks.
+Views are the basic elements of modern Python web frameworks.
-A view runs code to setup Python variables for a rendering template.
+A {term}`view` runs code to set up Python variables for a rendering template.
 The output is not limited to HTML pages and snippets, but may contain {term}`JSON`, file download payloads, or other data formats.

 Views are usually a combination of: